radicle-dev/radicle.xyz/_guides/seeder.md

 Edit the file and change the `User` and `Group` attributes to `seed`, as we have for the other services.
 Also ensure that `ExecStart` and `ExecReload` are set to the correct path.
-You can find the path under which `caddy` is installed by entering `which caddy`.
+You can find the path under which `caddy` is installed by running the `which caddy` command.

 Finally, edit or create the `Caddyfile` at `/etc/caddy/Caddyfile`, and replace its contents with the following configuration, using the correct domain name